ThibeauK/forumistic-blog/posts/post17.md

 Molding damp clay makes it difficult to shape sturdy structures like walls.
 Controlling the material Is easier in a leather dry state.
-An ideal consistency that no longer warps when held but is malleable with enough effort.
-[30] A flat clay slab allows it to reach this dehydrated condition.
+An ideal consistency that no longer warps when held but is malleable with enough effort. <a href="https://thepotterywheel.com/make-a-clay-slab/" target="_blank">[30]</a> A flat clay slab allows it to reach this dehydrated condition.
 Thickness of slab is based on manifested device.
 (In this instance I used a thickness of 0.7cm)